timescale/docs/timescaledb/how-to-guides/upgrades/minor-upgrade.md

 ## Plan your upgrade
 <PlanUpgrade />

-## Upgrade TimescaleDB to the next minor verson
+## Upgrade TimescaleDB to the next minor version
 This upgrade uses the PostgreSQL `ALTER EXTENSION` function to upgrade to the latest version of the TimescaleDB extension.
 TimescaleDB supports having different extension versions on different databases within the same PostgreSQL